 Rice has repeatedly, steadfastly maintained that she not only doesn't want to be VP, she doesn't want to run for any elected office.
 But maybe she is changing her mind, or maybe she is being "drafted" into considering it?

-A sample of those denials came in an interview with CBS News on June 26.
+A sample of her denials came in an interview with CBS News on June 26.

 "There is no way I would do this."